This post may contain affiliate links

-Mint is a breeze to cultivate in Florida It is a favorite of the humid, warm days.
-A lot of people are unhappy that their mint is way out of control, spreading as if it were an invasive plant.
+Mint is a breeze to cultivate in Florida.
+It is a favorite of the humid, warm days.
+Many people are unhappy that their mint is way out of control, spreading like an invasive plant.
 It has flowers which are blue, white and purple.
-It is able to grow in full sunlight but prefers shade.
+It can grow in full sunlight but prefers shade.

 Thrives in Cold:

 - Although some plants are cold-hardy, Mint thrives in Florida’s cold winters.
-If you’re looking to enjoy the best-tasting peas, they should be planted in the winter months and spring.
+If you want to enjoy the best-tasting peas, they should be planted in winter and spring.

 - Mint is one of the most effortless plants to cultivate.
 Mint doesn’t need to fertilize it or even water it.
-It can be grown in all soils, and you don’t have to cut it back!
+It can be grown in all soils; you don’t have to cut it back!

 Perfect in Containers:

 - The ideal spot to grow mint is in container gardens.
-This is because you can grow mint anywhere in your garden pot, home, or even an outdoor window.
+This is because you can grow mint anywhere in your garden pot, home, or outdoor window.